raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 ## Can Cardano Be Mined?

-Cardano operate on a proof of stake model rather than a proof of work, meaning it can't be mined.
-Cardano's Proof-of-Stake algorithm is called Ouroboros and it allows users to stake ADA in order to verify transactions.
+Cardano operates on a proof of stake model rather than a proof of work, meaning it can't be mined per se.
+Cardano's Proof-of-Stake algorithm is called **Ouroboros** and it allows users to stake ADA in order to verify transactions.

 [The Cardano Settlement Layer](https://why.cardano.org/en/introduction/designing-in-layers/) process handles the sending and receiving of digital assets like ADA or other cryptocurriences among parties while the smart contracts side manages any type of agreement between